DenchiSoft/VTubeStudio/Events/README.md

 When fully connected, VTube Studio can send tracking data directly to Live2D, which makes testing angles/physics during rigging easier.
 The following fields are sent:

 * `tryingToConnect`: Is VTube Studio trying to connect to Live2D Cubism?
-True if the `Connect` toggle is turend on in VTS.
+True if the `Connect` toggle is turned on in VTS.
 * `connected`: Is VTube Studio fully connected to and authenticated with Live2D Cubism?
 * `shouldSendParameters`: Has the user turned on the `Send parameters` toggle?
 If this is on and `connected` is true, VTube Studio is actively sending parameter data into Live2D Cubism.